 IPC and the postal sector confirm their commitment to making an important contribution to the wider sustainability challenges on the global agenda.
-The IPC Environmental Measurement and Monitoring System programme remains one of the few global sector-wide initiatives to reduce carbon emissions.
+The IPC Sustainability Measurement and Management System programme remains one of the few global sector-wide initiatives to reduce carbon emissions.
 Its success pushes IPC and participating posts to think further about next steps to take after the remaining programme's targets have been achieved.
-The group is currently working on the alignment with the UN Sustainable Development Goals (SDGs), and the preparation of a new target setting in line with a number of SDGs which have been identified as relevant for the postal sector.
-This next step illustrates IPC's long-term strategic thinking, through the integration of carbon efficiency and sustainability measures into the postal sector's policies.
+In 2019, the programme was aligned with five UN Sustainable Development Goals (SDGs) most relevant for the postal sector.
+In 2020, the group also expects to set new targets in line with these SDGs.
+Through these steps and planning, IPC illustrates its long-term strategic thinking, through the integration of carbon efficiency and sustainability measures into the postal sector's policies.